 What can you do to try to fix this without ruining the sauce or changing the flavor?

 Keep reading to discover the best way to thicken hot sauce reliably.
-It’s going to make it so that you will be able to thicken your hot sauce in a timely fashion and it shouldn’t be hard to pull off.
 Once you’ve learned the trick to doing this, you won’t have to worry about dealing with thin hot sauce again.